-At Monterey Peninsula Dental Group, Dr. Stephen Ikemiya is our resident expert on sleep apnea and TMJ treatment, two issues which are often interconnected.
+At Monterey Peninsula Dental Group, Dr. Stephen Ikemiya is our sleep apnea dentist and TMJ treatment expert, two issues which are often interconnected.
 Dr. Ikemiya has extensive education on airway-related dentistry and has been treating sleep apnea patients for over twenty years.
-Over his career, he’s developed a treatment philosophy which emphasizes the minimally-invasive process of widening the palates and airways of his patients, rather than treating sleep apnea cases with expensive and often ineffective intraoral devices.
+Over his career, he’s developed a treatment philosophy which emphasizes the minimally-invasive process of widening the palates and airways of his patients, rather than treating sleep apnea cases with expensive and often ineffective sleep apnea oral devices.

 What does the sleep apnea treatment process entail?

 At MPDG, the treatment of sleep apnea is a diagnostic and consultative process.
 Each patient is different and while some are best treated through dentistry, others may benefit more from other forms of treatment.

 1. Diagnosis & Consultation: We perform a thorough diagnosis on all patients who suspect they’re having symptoms of sleep airway obstruction.
 During an initial appointment, the patient will be asked to speak about their health history and sleep habits.
 Dr. Ikemiya will take measurements of the airway and evaluate the patient’s bone structure and jaw placement.